weburg/generic-http-web-service-server-php/README.md

 ### Linux / Ubuntu server setup

+#### Install Apache and PHP (doesn't include CLI or debug)

 sudo apt install apache2
-sudo apt install php libapache2-mod-php
+sudo apt install php libapache2-mod-php php-cli php-xml php-mbstring (the latter two are required by PHPUnit)

-chown and chmod /var/www/html so local user can write to it.

-Create test.php file with contents <?php phpinfo(); ?> in /var/www/html and go to http://localhost/test.php
+To test, create phpinfo.php file with contents <?php phpinfo() ?> in /var/www/html and go to http://localhost/phpinfo.php.
+Then delete the file.

+#### Configure

+For development and portability, enable .htaccess.
+Alternately, add .htaccess config to the Apache config file.
-Edit /etc/apache2/apache2.conf so that <Directory /var/www> sets AllowOverride All sudo systemctl reload apache2
+Edit /etc/apache2/apache2.conf so that <Directory /var/www> sets AllowOverride All

+Enable mod_rewrite to route all requests sudo a2enmod rewrite

+sudo systemctl reload apache2

+Prepare for deployment

+chown and chmod /var/www so local user can write to it.

+Add /var/www/php to php.ini's include_path.
+Do for both CLI and Apache:
+/etc/php/8.1/cli/php.ini
+/etc/php/8.1/apache2/php.ini

 ### IDE (PhpStorm) setup

+Add [project_root]/php to IDE's Include Path list.

 Configure Servers to have localhost

+Configure Deployment to:
+- copy public project folder to localhost in /var/www/html
-Configure Deployment to copy local project root to localhost in /var/www/html under generichttpws
+- copy php project folder to localhost in /var/www/html

+Set upload to Automatic for rapid and seamless development.

+Install Composer (preferably globally).
+Install packages.